Ectoedemia subbimaculella

 Ectoedemia subbimaculella is a moth of the family Nepticulidae.
 It is found in most of Europe, east to Smolensk, Kaluganorth and the Volga and Ural regions of Russia.

 The wingspan is 5–6 mm.
 The head is orange.
-Antennal eyecaps whitish.
-Forewings are dark fuscous with an ochreous-whitish small basal spot, another on middle of costa, and a larger triangular spot on dorsum before tornus; tips of apical cilia whitish.
-Hindwings grey.
+The antennal eyecaps are whitish.
+The forewings are dark fuscous with an ochreous-whitish small basal spot, another on middle of the costa, and a larger triangular spot on the dorsum before tornus; tips of apical cilia whitish.
+The hindwings are grey.